ericwastaken/rw_trelloreport/README.md

 - **./conf/report-layout.html**.
 - **./conf/report-styles.css**.

-## Local (on your computer) Script Installation / First Time Setup
+## Local Script Installation (on your workstation) / First Time Setup

 > **Note:** If you're using a GitPod to run this tool, please skip this section.
-It's been done for you by the GitPod startup process!
+The steps here are handled for you by the GitPod startup process!

 Before running this script for the first time, you must take the following actions: